Sunday, August 23, 2020

 1928 Lancia Lambda series 7 tipo Siluro Bateaux (torpedo) "Casaro".

 One of the most innovative designs of the 1920s, the Lamba was produced between 1922-1931 and was the first car to enter volume production using a stressed, unitary body.
 It featured very effective four-wheel brakes (something surprisingly rare at the time) and independent front suspension, the competence of which was such that it was able to more than match the point-to-point performance of many cars much more powerful but with more brutishly simple solid axles attached to a chassis.
 However, because it was so attractive, demand much exceeded Lancia’s capacity to build sufficient numbers and the factory was forced to offer a model with a conventional chassis so coach-builders could provide bodies to fill the supply gap.
-All Lambdas were powered by advanced and compact narrow-angle aluminum overhead camshaft V4 engines between 2.1-2.6 litres and over eleven thousand were built.
+All Lambdas were powered by advanced, compact narrow-angle aluminum overhead camshaft V4 engines between 2.1-2.6 litres and over 11,000 were built.

 Friday, August 21, 2020